 My experience was not a good one.
 Looks like I’ll be in the market for a new WordPress theme within the next couple of weeks, or at least a good mobile plugin.

-MakeUseOf does have a mobile version, however, and it works really well in Opera Mobile.
+MakeUseOf does have a, however, and it works really well in Opera Mobile.
 Good to know.

 Not really a web designer?
 You still might be able to have fun with this one.
 Mobile sites tend to be less cluttered than their desktop equivalents, so this browser could be a good choice for distraction-free reading.
 It’s also worth trying this browser out if you’re considering getting a smart phone; it’s a pretty good way to explore how the web will look on it.